 This guide discusses the current trends, policies and development strategies related to school-based enterprises (SBEs).
 There are benefits of SBE implementation for students as well as schools and communities.
 The SBE has long been recognized as a program that provides essential "first job" experiences for students with disabilities.

-Project 10 recently developed this resource that will assist families to become familiar with graduation and post-school options available to students with disabilities.
-This eight-page booklet, Secondary Transition Roadmap for Families, shares easy-to-follow directions that guide families and students toward transition destinations- to graduation and beyond.
+This resource assists families to become familiar with graduation and post-school options available to students with disabilities.
+This sixteen-page booklet shares easy-to-follow directions that guide families and students toward transition destinations, including high school graduation and beyond.